 Mother + Daughter Empowering Joy Through Creative Expression

 Joyous Abilities for Children Inc. is a nonprofit, initiated by a mother/daughter team, committed to fostering creativity, confidence, and joy in elementary-aged children with neurodiverse needs.
 Guided by our mission, "Every human deserves to feel joy," we create accessible arts programs that celebrate individuality and promote wellness.
-Our puzzle piece logo symbolizes our dedication to supporting children with autism and other special needs.
+Our puzzle piece logo symbolizes our dedication to supporting children with Autism Spectrum Disorder and other Neurodiverse needs.
 Through dance workshops, art classes, and musical activities, we empower children to explore their creativity, build skills, and form meaningful connections in a nurturing and inclusive community.

 Jillian Collier